LeoBlanchette/articles/the_law_and_the_tree/README.md

 > 1 Timothy 1:8-10 - But we know that the law is good, if a man use it lawfully; Knowing this, that **the law is not made for a righteous man, but for the lawless and disobedient,** for the ungodly and for sinners, for unholy and profane, for murderers of fathers and murderers of mothers, for manslayers, For whoremongers, for them that defile themselves with mankind, for menstealers, for liars, for perjured persons, and if there be any other thing that is contrary to sound doctrine;

 Knowing the arguments often given, I can easily hear someone debate this: "It says the Law is good if a man use it lawfully".
-The Man who uses the Law lawfully is Jesus (a Man, the men who).
+The Man who uses the Law lawfully is Jesus (a Man).
 Nobody else can fulfill it.

 It is also without understanding that people promote the Law of Moses within the Christian flock: